UK Screen Alliance

-The UK Screen Alliance (formerly UK Screen Association) is a trade body that represents British companies working in the film, TV and commercials industries.
+The UK Screen Alliance (formerly UK Screen Association) is a British trade body that represents companies working in the film, TV and commercials industries.
 The association promotes the business interests of companies involved in audio and video post-production, visual effects (VFX), special effects, animation, camera and equipment hire and production studios.

-The current CEO, appointed in 2016 is Neil Hatton.
+The CEO, appointed in 2016 is Neil Hatton, who was awarded an MBE in the new year honours list of 2025 for services to visual effects and animation.